stakater-archive/StakaterCloudDocs-Archived/content/sre/logging/logging.md

     "correlation": "ef4f3737f2bcf856"
 }
 ```

-Example Scenario
+###Additional config for non JSON log formats

-Parsing logs as below which are not in the JSON format
+Parsing application logs which are not in `JSON format` can be done using the below scenario.
+Following is an example of such a log
 ```
 2019-11-27 11:04:12.682  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Initializing Servlet 'dispatcherServlet'
 ```
-The configuration to parse/match/send logs can be specified in the [Application Chart](https://github.com/stakater-charts/application).
+The configuration to parse/match/send logs can be specified in the [Application Chart](https://github.com/stakater-charts/application) , you can parse your application logs if they are not in JSON format by specifying regexes as described below:

 | Parameter | Description |
 |:---|:---|